getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /user/pages

-This is the heart of Grav. the `pages` folder is where you create and edit your content.
-We will go in to much more depth in the [next section](../../content).
+This is the heart of Grav.
+The `pages` folder is where you create and edit your content.
+We will go into much more depth in the [next section](../../content).

 ### /user/themes